founders sitting at a sales meeting table

 • Who actually needs this product, and why now?

-• What support will they have and what won’t exist yet?
+• What support will they have?